danmyles/9Line_Slots_Task/README.md

 ## Config

-Explanation of how config file works will go here
+Explanation of how config file works will go here.

+May end up having to change "reelInfo" to config?
+Or have reelInfo read from a config file that the user can pre-set...

 ## Functions